open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

 <Note>

-Please note following are the formats to bootstrap admins on server startup :-
+Please note the following are the formats to bootstrap admins on server startup:

 `[admin1,admin2,admin3]`

-- This works for SMTP enabled servers, Login Password for these are generated randomly and sent to the mail {adminName}@{principalDomain}, if SMTP is not enabled for OM , please use below method to create admin users.
+- This works for SMTP-enabled servers, Login Password for these are generated randomly and sent to the mail {adminName}@{principalDomain}.
+If SMTP is not enabled for OpenMetadata, please use the below method to create admin users.
 `[admin1:password1,admin2:password2,admin3:[password3]]`

 - This allows to bootstrap the server with given password, later on can be changed by specific users by visiting profile page.